Who we are

 Some opportunities, upon review with the team or following discussions with the client, turn out not to be dxw-shaped things.
 This could be for lots of reasons - capacity, capability, location and so on.
 This is okay.
 When this happens, we update the client as soon as we can, explaining the reasons for our decision.
 We mark these opportunities as No bid in Hubspot, recording the main reason we made this decision, along with any context.

 One of the things our clients value most is responsiveness.
 Many will be under pressure to get things done quickly, and will be expected by their colleagues and managers to know what is going on at any given time, and to manage us effectively.
 If we’re not quick to respond to their queries, questions and concerns, we reduce their ability to maintain the confidence of their colleagues.

 So, when we are on sprints, we endeavour to respond to our client quickly.
 It’s not always possible to resolve a problem or get an answer quickly, but that shouldn’t stop us from acknowledging a message or giving regular updates.
 As with tickets, being responsive to a query is just as important as giving a definitive answer.

-We also expect most communication with clients to happen with the project’s delivery manager.
+We also expect most communication with clients to happen with the project’s delivery lead.
 We don’t hide anyone on the team from the client, and they are free to ask questions of whomever they wish.
-But if you’re a developer and you get a question that’s really for a DM to answer, refer the client on.
+But if you’re a developer and you get a question that’s really for a delivery lead to answer, refer the client on.
 This will help to keep you productive, and will help the client understand who on the dxw team does what.

 Delivering projects in an agile way requires trust between everyone involved in delivery.
 Clients must have confidence in us for the process to work.
 One of the quickest ways to lose confidence is to finish sprints with little to show for the effort we’ve made.
 In all of our work, we maintain a clear relationship between sprints and their associated costs, and visible, tangible changes to the service we’re working on.